mjswen0923/PillDispenser/README.md

 Here are some of the key features:

 Alexa Skill,

 Customizable Lights,

 App to Control Lights Over Bluetooth,

 Website to Add Pill Times,

 Water Dispensing,

 Implemented Speaker Reminder,

-Up to Six Different Types of Pills,
+And up to Six Different Types of Pills